JoNowakowska/Geolocation_RESTful_API/README.md

 /login (POST)

-/geolocation (GET, POST)
+/geolocation (GET, POST, DELETE)

 /geolocation/<string:ip> (GET, DEL)

+/client_geolocation (GET)

+You can learn more about the endpoints e.g. in the postman collection documentation Geolocation_RESTful_API.postman_collection.json.

 ## API collection
-A Postman collection is saved in a file BGeolocation_RESTful_API.postman_collection.json.
+As mentioned above, the Postman collection is saved in the file Geolocation_RESTful_API.postman_collection.json.
 Feel free to download it to check the API endpoints easily.